icinganalysis/icinganalysis.github.io/content/app_c_figures.md

 > The purpose is solely to improve the appearance and utility of the Appendix C figure.

-This is the kind of thing that I would like to see in the Electronic Icing Handbook [^8] eventually.
+This is the kind of thing that I would like to see in something like the Electronic Icing Handbook [^8] eventually.

 ## Notes: